 Boris Cherdabayev.
 Mr. Cherdabayev joined the Company's board of directors and was appointed Chairman of the board of directors in November 2003.
 From May 2000 to May 2003, Mr. Cherdabayev served as Director at TengizChevroil LLP multi-national oil and gas company owned by Chevron, ExxonMobil, KazMunayGas and LukOil.
 From 1998 to May 2000, Mr. Cherdabayev served as a member of the Board of Directors, Vice-President of Exploration and Production and Executive Director on Services Projects Development for NOC "Kazakhoil", an oil and gas exploration and production company.
 From 1983 to 1988 and from 1994 to 1998 he served as a people's representative at Novouzen City Council (Kazakhstan); he served as a people's representative at Mangistau Oblast Maslikhat (regional level legislative structure) and a Chairman of the Committee on Law and Order.
 For his achievements Mr. Cherdabayev has been awarded with a national "Kurmet" order.
-Mr. Cherdabayev earned an engineering degree from the Ufa Oil & Gas Institute, with a specialization in "mining engineer on oil and gas fields" development."
+Mr. Cherdabayev earned an engineering degree from the Ufa Oil & Gas Institute, with a specialization in "machinery and equipment of oil and gas fields" in 1976.
+Mr. Cherdabayev also earned an engineering degree from Kazakh Polytechnic Institute, with a specialization in "mining engineer on oil and gas fields' development."
 During his career he also completed an English language program in the USA, the CHAMP Program (Chevron Advanced Management Program) at Chevron Corporation offices in San-Francisco, CA, USA, and the CSEP Program (Columbia Senior Executive Program) at Columbia University, New York, NY USA.
 Mr. Cherdabayev is not currently, nor has he in the past five years been, a director or nominee of any other SEC registrant.